jonathancontreras02/Contreras-MATH485/README.md

 # Contreras-MATH485

-This repository serves as the codepath for my coursework in MATH485-Topics in Data Science.
+This repository serves as the codepath for my various coursework in MATH485-Topics in Data Science.